BenjaminWilhelm1/BudgetBites/README.md

 # BudgetBites

 A .NET MAUI mobile app that helps college students and young adults manage grocery spending.
-Track grocery lists, manage your pantry inventory, and keep an eye on spending history — all stored locally on-device with JSON.
+Track grocery lists, manage your pantry inventory, and keep an eye on spending history, all stored locally on-device with JSON.

 ## Features